MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml-introduction.md

 - **`categorical()`**: converts a categorical value into an indicator array using a dictionary.
 Useful when the number of categories is smaller or fixed.
 - **`selectFeatures()`**: selects features from the specified variables using one of the two modes: count or mutual information.
 - **`featurizeText()`**: produces a bag of counts of n-grams (sequences of consecutive words) from a given text.
 It offers language detection, tokenization, stopwords removing, text normalization, feature generation, and term weighting using TF, IDF and TF-IDF.
-- **Featurize image**: featurizes an image using the specifies pre-trained deep neural network model.
+- **`featurizeImage()`**: featurizes an image using the specified pre-trained deep neural network model.
+Available only on Microsoft R 9.1.0 and later.
-- **Sentiment analysis**: returns the probability that the sentiment of a natural text is positive.
+- **`getSentiment()`**: returns a sentiment score of the specified natural language text, without the need for any text pre-processing.
+A value that is closer to 0 indicates a negative sentiment while a value that is closer to 1 indicates a positive sentiment.
+Available only on Microsoft R 9.1 and later.

 ## Machine learning algorithms